jacksonkalmbach/PipelinePro/README.md

 # Welcome to PipelinePro!

 PipelinePro is a Customer Relationship Manager built using the latest web technologies to provide a fast and reliable experience.
-PipelinePro allows you and your team to easily manage leads to close more deals.
+PipelinePro allows you and your team to easily manage leads and close more deals.

 ### PipelinePro TechStack